 SKIP LOCKEDoptions.
 See Locking Read Concurrency with NOWAIT and SKIP LOCKED.

-Deterministic UDFs must be applied on the slaves.
+Deterministic UDFs must be applied on the replicas.

 Statements using any of the following functions cannot be replicated properly using statement-based replication: